ChrisCarrAu/Argumentor/README.md

 // Define the parameters you expect by creating a class internal class Arguments
 {
     // For example, to process a mandatory switch like so: -c 100 [Switch(Key = "c", Description="Number of pings to send")] [Mandatory]
     public int Pings { get; set; }

     // To process an optional switch like so: -t yes [Switch(Key = "t", Description = "Tengu Maru")] public string TenguMaru { get; set; }

-	// To add a boolean switch with no value like so: -switch [Switch(Key = "x", Description = "no value")] public bool IsSet { get; set; }
+    // To add a boolean switch with no value like so: -switch [Switch(Key = "switch", Description = "no value")] public bool Switch { get; set; }

     // Add individual parameter arguments by name.
     [Parameter(Key = "host", Description = "The name of the host")] public string Host { get; set; }

     // Add zero or more arguments (one or more if mandatory) as the last property.
     [Parameter(Key = "...", Description = "Files to process")]
     public List<string> FilesToProcess { get; set; }
 }